-A career in law can cross many fields including business, government, human and civil rights, international relations, medicine, law enforcement, politics, entertainment, sports and the arts, as well as jurisprudence and academia.
+A career in law can cross many fields including business, government, technology, human and civil rights, international relations, medicine, law enforcement, politics, entertainment, sports and the arts, as well as jurisprudence and academia.
 If you have a passion for legal thought, strong oral and written communication skills, analyzing complex information, and a propensity for drawing thoughtful conclusions, then a law career may be for you.
-Law school is a three-year commitment, so getting relevant internship and postgraduate work experience will help confirm your interest while making you a stronger applicant.
-Students interested in law are often also interested in government, specifically the crafting of policy and law, and work and internship experience in government or politics can strengthen a law school application, as well.
+Law school is a three-year commitment, and a significant financial investment, so gaining relevant internship and postgraduate work experience can help confirm your interest.
+Students interested in law are often also interested in government, specifically the crafting of policy and law, and work and internship experience in government or politics can also help you to make your decision about law school.
+While many students interested in law school choose to pursue postgraduate work in the legal field or in government and politics, this is not a prerequisite.
+In fact, students come to law school from a variety of backgrounds including education, science, technology, nonprofits, and business.

 Federal, state, and local governments need accountants, technology specialists, budget analysts, scientists, anthropologists, urban planners, engineers, physicians, attorneys, and just about every other job function.
 Those interested in the structure and function of government often find themselves in the legislative branch, helping to research and craft legislation that eventually may become law.
 Others with interests as diverse as the environment, commerce, health, education, transportation, and military defense may prefer to explore civil service paths in executive agencies and departments.
 Finally, one may also explore the ancillary organizations performing many important functions, such as lobbyists, government contractors and consulting firms, associations, trade groups, think tanks and policy research centers.